John Mariucci

-John Mariucci (May 8, 1916 – March 23, 1987) was an American ice hockey player, administrator and coach.
+John Peter Mariucci (May 8, 1916 – March 23, 1987) was an American ice hockey player, administrator and coach.
 Mariucci was born in Eveleth, Minnesota.
 He attended the University of Minnesota where he played for both the hockey and football teams.
 He was named an All-American in hockey in 1940.
 Mariucci was inducted into the inaugural 1973 class of the United States Hockey Hall of Fame and was elected to the Hockey Hall of Fame as a builder in 1985.

 Playing career

 After starring for the Eveleth hockey and football teams, Mariucci went to college at the University of Minnesota where he played both sports – leading his hockey squad to an undefeated AAU championship in 1940.
 Mariucci played for the Chicago Black Hawks for five seasons and was the team captain in 1945–46 and 1947–48.
 Mariucci was known primarily as a defensive-minded bruiser, finishing with only 11 goals and 34 assists in 223 games, but totaled 308 penalty minutes.
 He lost three seasons while serving in World War II (1942–43 through 1944–45), but played two seasons for the United States Coast Guard Cutters in the Eastern Amateur Hockey League.
 Mariucci's best season with the Black Hawks came in 1946–47 when he played in 52 of the team's 60 games and finished with 9 goals and 11 assists and his 110 penalty minutes were second in the league to Gus Mortson.

 On October 28, 1948, Chicago traded Mariucci to the St. Louis Flyers of the American Hockey League for cash.
 After one season in St. Louis, on September 4, 1949, Mariucci was traded to the Minneapolis Millers in the United States Hockey League (USHL), again for cash.
 He spent the 1950–51 season with the USHL St. Paul Saints and then returned to the Millers (this time in the All-American Hockey League) for the 1951–52 season before retiring.